Charles R. Schwab: Charles Schwab & Co.

 In 1973, First Commander changed its name to Charles Schwab & Co., Inc. A decisive turning point came in 1975, when the U.S. Securities and Exchange Commission deregulated the securities industry through the Securities Acts Amendments of 1975, allowing companies like Schwab to charge any fees they wanted.
 Schwab had long complained that the established firms showed little concern for the needs of their customers.
 In those times securities were not bought by consumers, they were sold by salesmen, who made higher commissions and profits by selling riskier securities regardless of possible disadvantages to the consumers.
 Schwab set up a series of radically different policies.
 First, charges to consumers were cut in half.
 Second, salesmen were (and still are today) paid hourly salaries, rather than commissions on the total sale price.
-It set up a toll-free number to take orders nationwide and later set up 24/7 telephone system that would allow customers to place orders from anywhere, at any time.
+It set up a toll-free number to take orders nationwide and later set up a 24/7 telephone system that would allow customers to place orders from anywhere, at any time.
 Established firms were outraged by these innovations, and tried to block Schwab's expansion.

 Expansion

 In September 1975, Schwab opened its first branch in Sacramento, California.
 It expanded across the state and cut its expenses by putting a heavy emphasis on automation.
 In 1981, Bank of America offered Schwab $53 million in stock for his 37 percent ownership.
 He sold, but remained as president of a semi-autonomous unit.
 At this point the unit had annual sales of $41 million, 600 employees, and 220,000 customers through 40 branches.
 Expansion was rapid, reaching 1.6 million customers in 1986, with sales of $308 million.
 Bank of America, however, had its own separate severe problems, and its stock plunged.
 The SEC investigated Schwab on the possibility he was selling stock to take advantage of insider information; he denied it, and no charges were filed.
 Tensions between the Schwab unit and Bank of America escalated until 1987, when the deal was cut for Schwab to buy back the brokerage company for $230 million.
 Schwab took the firm public.
 In 1988, however, the company was forced to rebate $2 million to customers whose funds had been illegally used.

 In 1977, Schwab began offering seminars to clients.
 By 1978, the company had 45,000 client accounts total, and the number grew to 84,000 in 1979.
 In 1980 Schwab established the industry's first 24-hour quotation service, and the total of client accounts grew to 147,000.
 In 1981 Schwab became a member of the NYSE, and the total of client accounts grew to 222,000.
 In 1982, Schwab became the first firm to offer 24/7 order entry and quote service.
 It opened its first international office in Hong Kong, and the number of client accounts totaled 374,000.
-By 1995 the company was by far the largest discount broker, with revenue of $1.4 billion and $200 billion in total assets managed.
-By 1996 there were 3.6 million active accounts.